Current location in the site

 The report is a requirement of the Local Government Act 2002 and provides information to promote public discussion about issues facing the Council.
 It includes information on the Council’s financial performance, financial strategy and major capital projects for the next three years.

-The preliminary electoral roll will be compiled during July 2016.
-Copies of the preliminary electoral roll for the election will be available for public inspection during normal office hours from Friday 15 July 2016 to 5pm Friday, 12 August 2016 at the following locations:
+Copies of the final electoral roll for the election are available for public inspection during normal office hours at the following locations:

 - Darfield Service Centre/Library